How to Build a Chicken Shanty with Cattle Panels

 This very large, heavy fence post at the corner of the field shows no sign of rot even though the hardware attached to it is obviously many decades old.
 It was not milled at all and has the limb nubs and taper of a young tree cut off near the ground.
 It’s black appearance (once the rain washed the dirt away) and texture suggests it is an Osage Orange.

-If you want to do a deep dive on the Osage Orange it doesn’t get much more authoritative than the US Forrest Service.
+If you want to do a deep dive on the Osage Orange it doesn’t get much more authoritative than the US Forest Service.
 This is the type of tree that deserves its own book…and luckily someone wrote just such a book.
-If you want to plant your own, you can get seeds here.
+If you want to plant your own, the fastest way is to get bare-root Osage Oranges.
+It you really have lots of patience, you can get seeds here.